 This keyword is used to get an overview of all material numbers defined.
 New sets will be created for all material numbers of elements.
-This feature is usually used if a mesh with material numbers was read.
+This feature is usually used if a mesh with mateial numbers was read.
 For example if a native-netgen file [4] was read then this command will generate sets which can be used to asign boundary conditions.

-9.53 max
+9.54 max

 This keyword is used to define the upper value of the scale in the menu area (see figure 2).
 The number representation can be changed between int,float,exp.
 For example max 1100 i will set the upper value to 1100 and the representation to integer.
 A third parameter "l" (lock) or "u" (unlock) can be provided which locks the scale to certain max or min values.
 The selection of a different dataset will not change the scale.
+The specified value defines the highest value of the last box.